buildpacks-community/kpack-cli/docs/kp_image_patch.md

 ## kp image patch

-Patch an existing image configuration
+Patch an existing image resource

 ### Synopsis

-Patch an existing image configuration by providing command line arguments.
+Patch an existing image resource by providing command line arguments.
-This will fail if the image does not exist in the provided namespace.
+This will fail if the image resource does not exist in the provided namespace.

 The namespace defaults to the kubernetes current-context namespace.